 - The pressure washer lacks an oil drain plug

-Even though the brand brags of numerous best-selling tools, one of their finest products is the 20545 pressure washing unit.
-This machine is designed to handle both small and large scale cleaning tasks without a problem.
+Even though the brand brags about numerous best-selling tools, one of its finest products is the 20545 pressure washing unit.
+This machine is designed to handle both small and large-scale cleaning tasks without a problem.

 One of the prime features that make this unit outstanding is that it has a detergent injection system that infuses cleaners into the water flow.
 This allows you to strip off dirt, mud, mold, and debris from exterior surfaces in a matter of seconds.